burriach/edlab/content/authors/carles_casas/_index.md

 ---
 # Display name
-title: Amanda Casanovas
+title: Carles Casas

 # Username (this should match the folder name)
 authors:
-- amanda-casanovas
+- carles-casas

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research technician (former master student)
+role: Master student

 # Organizations/Affiliations
 organizations: